All Episodes

 I have been undergoing random drug testing for two years and seven months.

-I never know when they're gonna happen.
+I never know when they're going to happen.

 I have not failed one yet.